 The footage was obtained during a test flight of the Tomahawk Cruise Missile over the White Sands Missile Range on 31 January 1977.

-The footage was obtained during a test flight of the Tomahawk Cruise Missile over the White Sands Missile Range on 31 January 1977.
+Background: The footage was obtained during a test flight of the Tomahawk Cruise Missile over the White Sands Missile Range on 31 January 1977.
 The purpose of this flight test was to demonstrate the accuracy of a dual mode guidance set which used a Scene Matching Area Correlation system to supplement the Terrain Contour Matching System.

 The footage was made by a motion picture camera shooting at 24 frames per second.
 The camera was equipped with a wide angle lens and located on the lower tail of the missile, positioned so that it would pick up the lower portion of the air inlet and the terrain during low level flight.